saisritejakuppa/saisritejakuppa.github.io/_posts/2022-06-22-FriendVishnu.md

     </div>
 </div>
 <div class="caption">
-   Vishnu and me in the first year.
+   "Who knew a chance encounter in class would lead to this - Vishnu and I, the ultimate study buddies!"
 </div>